realvnc-labs/tacoscript/README.md

             - service zookeeper status
             - test -e messages.txt

 The `onlyif` parameter gives a list of commands which will be executed before the actual task and if any of them fails (returns non zero exit code), the task will be skipped.
-However the failures won't stop the program execution.
+However, the failures won't stop the program execution.
 The `onlyif` checks are given to prove that the task should run, in case of failure the task will be completely ignored.

 In the example above the command `kafka-console-producer.sh --broker-list localhost:9092 --topic my_topic --new-producer < my_file.txt` won't be triggered, if tacoscript detects, that kafka or zookeeper services are not running or `messages.txt` file doesn't exist.